 1. Structural Damages

 If a commercial property is older than 10 years, management should start looking out for structural damages.
-Even sturdy plumbing for commercial spaces will show wear and tear after some time, especially if your facilities are frequently used.
+Even sturdy plumbing for commercial spaces will show wear and tear after some time, especially there is frequent use of the facility.
 Unfortunately, structural damage is not easy to detect.

 If you are experiencing issues such as water leaks, sewage backups, or other issues, you need to call in an expert to assess your plumbing system.
 It’s also important to perform maintenance regularly to address issues before they lead to large-scale and costly damages.